 To make the “Squash Halving” operation a complete success, there are a few very simple rules to follow, the first one being you must use the proper tool for the job.
 A sharp chef knife is the only way to go!

 Next, you want to make sure that you stab the gourd right in its center first, as opposed to trying to slice it right from the get go.

 Just hold that blade perpendicular to the squash and then go ahead and shove it straight down the center of the squash.

-If you find that the little stub is too hard for you to slice across it, don’t worry about it and just leave it in place: it should rip right out once you’ve been completely around the squash with your knife.
+If you find that the little stub is too hard for you to slice across, don’t worry about it and just leave it in place: it should rip right out once you’ve been completely around the squash with your knife.

 Time to scoop out the guts and seeds.
 To do that, I like to use one of those ice cream scoops.
 They’re super sturdy and their sharp edge really digs easily into the flesh.

-Then, place your squash halves into a roasting pan and drizzle them with a generous amount of extra-virgin olive oil, then sprinkle liberally with salt and pepper.
+Then, place your squash halves onto a dark roasting pan and drizzle them with a generous amount of extra-virgin olive oil, then sprinkle liberally with salt and pepper.

 Finally, turn the squash flesh side down, add about a half cup of water to the pan and bake in the oven, uncovered, for about 60 to 75 minutes, until softened and the flesh can easily be pierced with the tip of a sharp knife.

 Check from time to time to make sure the squash isn’t burning.
 You want the water to eventually completely evaporate, which will allow the squash to caramelize, but you don’t want anything to burn.
 Add a little bit more water if you feel things are getting a tad too dry and dark…